Azure-Samples/Azure-Confidential-Computing-VMs/CVMIssueMitigations/nullboot_upgrade_issue_112224/Recover CVM from nullboot upgrade bug.md

 ### Recommended Action:
 We have identified a potential issue that may impact CVM and confidential GPU VM deployment.
 We advise customers against executing this upgrade path (nullboot package (version 0.4.0-0ubuntu0.22.04.3)).
-If you have already performed this upgrade and are experiencing downtime, please create a Microsoft support ticket at aka.ms/AzSupt with tracking ID TNQ5-1X8.
+If you have already performed this upgrade and are experiencing downtime, please follow the below instruction for unblock and create a Microsoft support ticket at aka.ms/AzSupt with tracking ID TNQ5-1X8.

 ### Get the recovery key